Oral Hygiene Chapel Hill NC

 Choosing Oral Hygiene Products

-Daily brushing and flossing will keep dental calculus to a minimum, but a professional dental cleaning will remove calculus in places your toothbrush and floss have missed.
-Your visit to our office is an important part of your program to prevent gum disease.
-Keep your teeth for your lifetime.
+Dental calculus can be minimized by daily brushing and flossing, but it can be completely eliminated by a professional dental cleaning in areas where your toothbrush and floss have missed.
+Your trip to our office is a crucial component of your gum disease prevention strategy.
+Keep your teeth for the rest of your life.

 Your Teeth Deserve Exceptional Care